The Art of Charlie Chan Hock Chye: Plot summary

-The novel initially starts with an introduction of the titular character Charlie Chan Hock Chye as an old man talking to an interviewer before transitioning to his childhood, where he is seen working in his family's shop in post-war Singapore.
-It then shows Charlie Chan's first comic "Ah Huat's Giant Robot" which features a robot that can only understand Chinese.
-The book then cuts between the life of Charlie and excerpts from his comics, explaining that he was educated in an English school through the generosity of one of his family's shops' customers.
-This pattern of cuts between comics and his life continues throughout the rest of the novel as the comic steadily changes from one about a Giant Robot to an allegory for Singapore's quest for independence from British Colonial rule, featuring animals and sci-fi epics allegorizing Singapore as a city under the rule of aliens with Lee Kuan Yew as a lawyer who speaks the language of the aliens.
-Charlie begins a partnership with a fellow young comic artist who eventually breaks up with him due to financial stress, after 8 years and numerous comics, including a superhero tale about a night soil man bitten by a cockroach and becoming Roachman, a parody of Spider-Man.
+Charlie Chan Hock Chye, an old man, talks to an interviewer before transitioning to his childhood, where he is seen working in his family's shop in post-war Singapore.
+Charlie Chan's first published comic, "Ah Huat's Giant Robot", is shown, which features a robot that can only understand Chinese.
+The book cuts between the life of Charlie and excerpts from his comics, explaining that he was educated in an English school due to the generosity of one of his family's shops' customers.

+Charlie begins a partnership with a fellow young writer, and this pattern of cuts between comics and his life continues throughout the rest of the novel.
+The duo's comics include "Bukit Chapalang", an allegory for Singapore's quest for independence from British Colonial rule featuring animals, and a sci-fi epic; "Invasion!", allegorizing Singapore as a city under the rule of aliens, with Lee Kuan Yew as a lawyer who speaks the language of the aliens; and "Roachman", featuring a superhero tale about a night soil man being bitten by a cockroach and becoming Roachman, a parody of Spider-Man.
+After 8 years and numerous comics, their relationship breaks down with him due to financial stress.

-Nearing the end, a comic depicting the actions the Singapore government undertook to take control of the press is depicted via a comic depicting Singapore as Sinkapor Inks, a company with Lee Kuan Yew as a ruthless boss with the press as a company newsletter.
-Finally, a what-if section depicts Singapore if the Barisan Sosialis had won, ending in an alternate version of Singapore with a similar economic development as that of the present.
+Nearing the end, a comic, "Sinkapor Inks", depicting the actions the Singapore government undertook to take control of the press is depicted via a comic depicting Singapore as Sinkapor Inks, a company with Lee Kuan Yew as a ruthless boss with the press as a company newsletter.
+Finally, an alternate reality comic, "Days of August", depicts Singapore if the Barisan Sosialis had won, ending in an alternate version of Singapore with a similar economic development as that of the present.

 Controversy

 A grant of S$8,000 was initially given for the creation of the novel by the National Arts Council, but was revoked on 29 May 2015, ahead of the 30 May official book launch at Kinokuniya Singapore Bookstore due to "sensitive content" which sparked controversy.

-A spokesperson for the NAC responded in a newspaper forum that the graphic novel "potentially undermines the authority of legitimacy [sic] of the Government and its public institutions and thus breaches our funding guidelines".
-Epigram Books founder Edmund Wee had returned the S$6,400 and printed stickers to cover up the National Arts Council logo in the printed books.
+A spokesperson for the NAC responded in a newspaper forum that the graphic novel "potentially undermines the authority or legitimacy of the Government and its public institutions and thus breaches our funding guidelines".
+Epigram Books founder Edmund Wee returned the S$6,400 and printed stickers to cover up the National Arts Council logo in the printed books.

 The withdrawal of the government grant, however, created much publicity for the book and the 1,000 initial prints of the book sold out quickly upon its launch.
 The second print of books without the NAC logo was back in bookstores from 19 June 2015 onwards.